Code-Institute-Submissions/cat-union/README.md

 ### User Stories

-- As a user I want to be able to adopt a Cat or a Kitten to care for.
+- As a user, I want to be able to adopt a Cat or a Kitten to care for.

-- As a user I want to be able to donate to the charity so I can give my support.
+- As a user, I want to be able to donate to the charity so I can give my support.

-- As a user I want to be able to sponsor a Cat to a Kitten so I can give support to a specific cat the charity cares for.
+- As a user, I want to be able to sponsor a Cat to a Kitten so I can give support to a specific cat the charity cares for.

-- As a user I want some support in how to best take care of Cats and Kittens.
+- As a user, I want some support in how to best take care of Cats and Kittens.

-- As a user I want to be able to contact the charity.
+- As a user, I want to be able to contact the charity.

-- As a user I want the website to run on different screen sizes.
+- As a user, I want the website to run on different screen sizes.

-- As a user, I want to be able to apply to volunteer my times to help the charity.
+- As a user, I want to be able to apply to volunteer my time to help the charity.

 - As a user, I want to be able to raise funds in other ways so I can give support to the charity.